oracle-livelabs/goldengate/ggma-topologies/cascading-topology-uc-rest-api/cascading-topology-rest-api.md

-# Configure a Cascading Replication Topology Using REST API
+# Set Up a Cascading Replication Environment Using REST API

 ## Introduction